 As we approach the station, we fly over herds of cattle, corralled and ready to be loaded onto three-vehicle-long road trains that we spy sheltering under nearby trees.
 A line of boab trees cast intriguing shadows in front of the homestead by a cooling pool.

 This 160,000-hectare fully fledged cattle station was established by the late Sara Henderson, who later became internationally known for her best-selling books based on station life at Bullo River, including From Strength to Strength, Some of My Best Friends Have Tails, and A Year at Bullo.
-The property was then passed onto her daughter, Marlee, and her husband Franz Ranacher, who recently sold it to the Farris and McCleary families from Darwin.
+The property was then passed onto her daughter, Marlee, and her husband Franz Ranacher, who sold it to the Farris and McCleary families from Darwin.
+The two families made a significant investment in new vehicles, boats, quad bikes, six-seater buggies, horses and a soft refurbishment of rooms before selling it to Julian and Alexandra Burt two years later.

 The property stretches as far as the eye can see, encompassing many natural attractions that we experience during our stay: a helicopter flight to the Cascades – a series of picturesque waterfalls that link waterholes in a red ochre, palm-fringed gorge; a slow river cruise up to Bullo Gorge; and a day’s fishing on the vast Bullo River trying to land elusive barramundi.